joestubbs/tagent/README.md

 }
 ```

 2. Create an ``Allow`` ACL with a wild card that matches any files in the root directory with an extension of ``.txt``.
-Note that
-we use a regular expression syntax here, where the ``.*`` matches any characters.
+Note that we use a glob expression syntax here, where the ``.*`` matches any characters.

 ```
-$ curl -H "content-type: application/json" -d '{"subject": "tenants@admin", "action": "Write", "user": "self", "path": "/.*.txt", "decision": "Allow"}'  -H "x-tapis-token: $jwt" localhost:8080/acls|jq
+$ curl -H "content-type: application/json" -d '{"subject": "tenants@admin", "action": "Write", "user": "self", "path": "/*.txt", "decision": "Allow"}'  -H "x-tapis-token: $jwt" localhost:8080/acls|jq

 {
   "message": "ACL for tenants@admin created successfully.",